msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 7. **Total:** The total field is automatically calculated based on the Amount and the Tax percentage
 8. **Delete:** You can tap on the `Delete` icon to delete the charge

-The tax rate (%) for service charges and the items sell price can also be edited by clicking on the pencil icon.
+The tax rate (%) for service charges and the item's sell price can also be edited by clicking on the pencil icon.
 A pop-up window will appear for you to enter a value.

 ###### Foreign Currencies
 If your store is issuing in foreign currencies follow [these instructions](https://docs.msupply.org.nz/other_stuff:currencies) in the central server documentation to set it up.
 You will also need to enable the store preference `Store: Able to issue in foreign currency`.
 This preference is compatible with Open mSupply `v1.7.0+`.